QMCSoftware/QMCSoftware/README.md

 ## Documentation

-PDF and EPUB ocumentation of QMCPy is available for download at  Read the Docs website [https://readthedocs.org/projects/qmcpy/downloads/](https://readthedocs.org/projects/qmcpy/downloads/).
+PDF and EPUB documentation of QMCPy is available for download at  Read the Docs website [https://readthedocs.org/projects/qmcpy/downloads/](https://readthedocs.org/projects/qmcpy/downloads/).

 In addition, we have HTML documentation at [https://qmcpy.readthedocs.io/en/latest/](https://qmcpy.readthedocs.io/en/latest/)